 What is synthetic marijuana?
 Synthetic marijuana—referred to as spice, fake pot, K2, and other names—is gaining widespread safety concerns across the country.
 The drug is cheap and readily available at gas stations nationwide and has left a trail of severely injured and deceased users.
 If this toxic drug has harmed you or a loved one, contact our Boston personal injury law firm for legal assistance.
-You can rest assured that a Boston personal injury attorney from our team can assist you.
+You can rest assured that a Boston synthetic marijuana attorney from our team can assist you.

 What is synthetic marijuana?
 It’s a psychoactive designer drug that is created by spraying natural herbs with synthetic chemicals.
 This may be a legal product, but the abuse of this substance can cause long-term damage and even result in death.
-You can meet with a product liability lawyer in Boston, MA from Colucci, Colucci & Marcus, P.C., when you or a loved one was harmed by this product.
+You can meet with a product liability lawyer from Colucci, Colucci & Marcus, P.C., when you or a loved one was harmed by this product.

 The National Institute on Drug Abuse describes the product as:

 “A wide variety of herbal mixtures that produce experiences similar to marijuana (cannabis) and that are marketed as “safe,” legal alternatives to that drug.
 Sold under many names, including K2, fake weed, Yucatan Fire, Skunk, Moon Rocks, and others—and labelled “not for human consumption”—these products contain dried, shredded plant material and chemical additives that are responsible for their psychoactive (mind-altering) effects.”